nesnes/teleplot/README.md

     In the first request we send, we need to specify the shape:
     - `3D|my_super_cube:S:cube:W:1:D:1:H:1:C:blue`

-    Then we specified only properties that change :
+    Then we can specify only properties that change :
     - `3D|my_super_cube:W:1.2:R::0.2:`
     - `3D|my_super_cube:W:1.4:R::0.4:`
     - `3D|my_super_cube:W:1.6:R::0.6:`